Charlotte Corday: Aftermath

 After Corday's decapitation, a man named Legros lifted her head from the basket and slapped it on the cheek.
 Charles-Henri Sanson, the executioner, indignantly rejected published reports that Legros was one of his assistants.
 Sanson stated in his diary that Legros was in fact a carpenter who had been hired to make repairs to the guillotine.
 Witnesses report an expression of "unequivocal indignation" on her face when her cheek was slapped.
 The oft-repeated anecdote has served to suggest that victims of the guillotine may in fact retain consciousness for a short while, including by Albert Camus in his Reflections on the Guillotine ("Charlotte Corday's severed head blushed, it is said, under the executioner's slap").
-This offence against a woman who was executed moments before was considered unacceptable, and Legros was imprisoned for three months because of his outburst.
+This offence against a woman who had been executed just moments before was considered unacceptable, and Legros was imprisoned for three months because of his outburst.

 Jacobin leaders had her body autopsied immediately after her death to see if she was a virgin.
 They believed there was a man sharing her bed and the assassination plans.
 To their dismay, a non-scientific virginity test persuaded them that she was a virgin.

-The direct consequences of her crime were opposite to what she expected: the assassination did not stop the Jacobins or the Reign of Terror, which intensified after the murder.
-Also Marat became a martyr, a bust of him replaced a religious statue on the rue aux Ours, and several place-names were changed to honour Marat.
 Corday's action aided in restructuring the private versus public role of the woman in society at the time.
-The idea of women as second class or less was challenged, and Corday was considered a hero to those who were against the teachings of Marat.
+The idea of women as second class or less was challenged, and Corday was considered a heroine to those who were against the teachings of Marat.
 There have been suggestions that her act incited the banning of women's political clubs and the executions of female activists such as the Girondin Madame Roland.
 Corday's act transformed the idea of what a woman was capable of, and to those who did not shun her for her act she was a heroine.
 André Chénier, for example, wrote a poem in honour of Corday.
 This highlighted the "masculinity" possessed by Corday during the revolution.

 Corday's killing of Marat was considered vile, an "arch-typically masculine statement", which reaction showed that whether or not one approved of what she did, it is clear that the murder of Marat changed the political role and position of women during the French Revolution.
 Corday was surprised by the reaction of revolutionary women, stating, "As I was truly calm I suffered from the shouts of a few women.
 But to save your country means not noticing what it costs."